Skip to main content

 Freddie Mac

 We pull interest rates every Thursday from Freddie Mac's national averages.
 To remain conservative, we round up a 1/4 of a point.
-We do this not only because rates change daily, but this can put you in a position to offer a better rate!
+We do this not only because rates change daily, but this can put you in a position to offer a better one!

 To avoid compliance issues, we have disclaimers throughout the report letting homeowners know the interest rates are estimates and that they should contact their lender to discuss what they qualify for based on their circumstances.
+You can add your own custom disclaimer that would populate at the top of our message.
+Learn how to add a custom disclaimer HERE.

 Public Records